Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 - Butter to grease the pan

-In a large bowl, whisk egg, granulated sugar, oil, buttermilk, vanilla extract, and lemon zest until evenly combined.
+Wet ingredients: In another large bowl, whisk egg, granulated sugar, oil, buttermilk, vanilla extract, and lemon zest until evenly combined.

-Transfer the prepared batter to a greased 9×5 inch loaf pan.
-Top with more diced strawberries, gently pushing them down into the batter but letting them still be visible for aesthetics.
+Transfer the prepared batter to a greased (or lined with parchment paper) 9×5 inch loaf pan.
+Top with more diced strawberries, gently pushing them down into the batter but letting them still be visible.

 Bake at 350 degrees F for 60-65 minutes.
 After 40-45 minutes, cover with foil to prevent it from browning too much.
 Return to oven and continue baking.
 The strawberry bread is done when a toothpick inserted in the middle comes out clean.